sarturodev/gamejolt-api-plugin/README.md

  2. To activate/deactivate the plugin, go to `Project>Project Settings>Plugins`, and change its status.

-Once installed, the plugin will automatically configure and load the **GameJoltAPI** scene as an Singleton Object.
+Once installed, the plugin will automatically configure and load the **GameJoltAPI** scene as a Singleton Object.
 To use the API just call the GameJoltAPI's functions.

 ## Configuration